bids-standard/bids-specification/src/common-principles.md

 Additionally, because the suffix `eeg` is defined, then the suffix `EEG` will not be added to future versions of the standard.

-## No duplicate files under different file extensions
+## Uniqueness of data files

-BIDS datasets MUST NOT contain identical data under different extensions.
-For example if the files

-- `sub-01_ses-01_sample-A_photo.jpg` and
-- `sub-01_ses-01_sample-A_photo.tif`
+Data files MUST be uniquely identified by BIDS path components (entities, datatype, suffix).
+If multiple extensions are permissible (for example, `.nii` and `.nii.gz`), there MUST only be one such file with the same entities, datatype and suffix.
+This limitation does not apply to metadata files, such as JSON sidecar files or format-specific metadata files.

+Note that duplicating files to make the same data available in multiple formats is not permitted.
-contain a representation of the same data, then the dataset curator MUST decide for one of the two extensions and delete the other file from the BIDS dataset.
+For example, if the files `sub-01_ses-01_sample-A_photo.jpg` and `sub-01_ses-01_sample-A_photo.tif` contain a representation of the same data, then the dataset MUST NOT contain both images.
+If the files contain different images, other entities MUST be used to distinguish the two.

 ## Filesystem structure & Filenames richness versus distinctness